tdhman/IndicatorRatingBar/README.md

 IndicatorRatingBar for Android
 ==========================

 Standalone Android widget for custom rating bar that uses square or rectangle cell with the top/bottom indicator text.
-The indicator text is only show if the selected rate is set.
+The indicator text is only shown if the selected rate is set.

 ![Screenshot](example.png)